CTSRD-CHERI/cheribuild/README.md

 **NOTE**: As this involves building CHERIBSD you will need to run this script on a FreeBSD system.
 If you want to run this script on a remote FreeBSD host you can use the `py3-run-remote.sh` script that is included in this repository:

-`py3-run-remote my.freebsd.server ./build_cheribsd_for_qemu.py all` will build and run CHERIBSD on `my.freebsd.server`
+`remote-cheribuild.py my.freebsd.server [args...]` will build and run this script on `my.freebsd.server`

-The following targets are available:
+The following main targets are available:

 - `binutils` build and install [CTSRD-CHERI/binutils](https://github.com/CTSRD-CHERI/binutils)
 - `qemu` build and install [CTSRD-CHERI/qemu](https://github.com/CTSRD-CHERI/qemu)